albanpuech/risky-biscuits-project/README.md

 From this plot, even though all ratings have a  difference, we can see that each subrating follows the same trends.
 In other words, each climate seems to rate the beers in a certain range for all of the subratings.
 This means that each climate has a certain coherence in the ratings it gives which shows its general appreciation of beers compared to one certain aspect of it.

 For instance, the Csa and Dfa climates always has a mean rating above both the micro and macro averages.
 These climates have a hot summer which might make the users more incline to appreciate beers in general because of the social aspect and simple appreciation of a cold drink on a hot summer day.
 On the other hand, Dsb and Dsc climates give ratings under the averages.
 Both of these are continental and Dsc, with only Idaho, has a cold summer.
-We could hypothesise that this climate would make people less incline to drink beers and, when they do, have higher standards because they drink it for its specific content.
-Indeed, we can see that the Dsc and Dsb climates give a fewer number of reviews whereas all of the hot summer climates have much more reviews.
+Would it then be the case that people living in colder climates have higher beer expectations and standards?

-PLOT: NUMBER OF RATINGS PER CLIMATE
+Looking at the plot of the climates zones in the US, we can see that Dsb and DPLOT: NUMBER OF RATINGS PER CLIMATE

 Overall, there are significant differences in the appreciation of beers between climate groups, but the pattern in itself is not clear.
 Maybe some trends are enhanced when grouping the climate zones into larger groups?
 Let's take a look!